 »» Yes – Destroy: Returned books will be reduced to pulp.
 You will be billed for the profit you made on the original sale of that book.

 *Compensation: This is the amount you earn from each sale of your book through Ingram to retail or library partners or through our other distribution partners.
 (Units that you order and sell directly are not factored into compensation.)
 You are compensated based on the retail price and wholesale discount you provided when you set up your title.
 This is calculated as: list price – (wholesale discount x list price) – printing cost = publisher’s compensation.
 So (hypothetically), if a book were priced at $15, had a printing cost of $3.20, and was set to a trade standard wholesale discount (55%), the equation would look like this: $15 – (55% translates to $8.25) – $3.20 = $3.55 publisher compensation per unit sold.
 IngramSpark remits these payments within 90 days of the month-end reporting period following the sale.

 Publication Date: This is the official release date of your book.
-New books are typically released on Tuesdays.
-Be sure to make this date far enough in the future that you will have time to order a printed copy/proof, submit any revisions that arise from the proofing process, and have your first print run produced at least a month before your publication date.
+New books are typically released on Tuesdays through traditional publishers.
+Be sure to make this date far enough in the future so that you will have time to order a printed copy/proof, submit any revisions that arise from the proofing process, and have your first print run produced at least a month before your publication date.
 Publishing a book can be a chaotic process, and should any unexpected delays occur, a cushion of extra time will be your best friend.